NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 ``$RESOLUTION``, ``$REFERENCE``, and ``$VERSION`` are present as pattern elements.

+When no release plan is provided as an input, the mapping of kernels does not occur and the kernels present in the kernels directories need to have their final names as described in the first approach.

 Meta-kernel
 -----------

 The next section of the configuration file is the one that defines the generation of the meta-kernels (MKs).
-NPB is capable to assist you in the generation of MKs automatically.
+NPB is capable to either generate MKs automatically or to assist you in their generation.

 If NPB is set to generate kernels automatically, after the MK is generated and if indicated via configuration, NPB will pause the execution and